 I ended up asking my friend and her boyfriend to help me with my son.
 I sent him to live with them for a year.
 I thought this would help.
 It didn’t.
 I missed my son.
 He was all I had… other than work.

 Then I began having major problems at work, too.
 I was assigned to teach two classes of students who had learning disabilities.
 I was not prepared for this.
 These students had a lot of behavioral issues.
 I did not know how to handle them.

 One day, I had a breakdown at work.
 I was sent to the hospital and was diagnosed with major depression.
 I was put on medication and ordered to take time off work.
 So I did.
 I eventually quit, and moved back home, to Thunder Bay.

 Things didn’t get any better for a long time.
 I’ll share more of my story in my book, but one thing that DID help was going to counseling.

 I Went to Counseling to Discuss My Suicidal Thoughts and My Other Problems

-In fact, I saw a few different counsellors over the years.
+I’ve been to counseling and it helped.
+In fact, I saw a few different counselors over the years.

 Since then, I’ve outed my rapist.

 I also found that writing helps me through my hard times.
 I find it very therapeutic.

 Coping is tough, but somehow I got through my tough times, and you can, too, regardless of how much you’re struggling.